 Germs spread faster and easier when more people share a common space.
 If one employee is sick, it can have a knock-on effect on the entire team or office.
 Different studies suggest that there are more than 10 million bacteria on an ordinary office desk.

 While it’s impossible to kill all bacteria, an increase in office sanitation can curb the health risks they pose.
 That being said, the global COVID pandemic has improved general hygiene standards, such as sanitizing hands and surfaces more frequently, which is hopefully here to stay.

 There are clear advantages and disadvantages of open office space.
 Is an open office good?
 The decision is indicative of the work your company does.
 Disadvantages can be ameliorated by designing quieter areas or setting up desk partitions for employees who may need intense focus.
 But, for some companies, the disadvantages aren’t worth the benefits.

-Whether you’re a freelancer or a company in need of open or private office space, Stream Realty Partners have a variety of fully furnished office spaces to suit your needs.
+Whether you’re a freelancer or a company in need of open or private office space, Next Realty has a variety of fully furnished office spaces to suit your needs.
 We have a long history of matching tenants with ideal workspaces that boost creativity and productivity.
 Click here to find out more about our office spaces for rent in Chicago.